There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 The topics covered in this unit include measurement principles of various sensors (e.g. flow, temperature, pressure, level and optical sensors), signal conditioning circuits, ISA standards, applications of programmable logic controllers (PLCs), PLC programming, actuators, valves, final control elements and industrial control systems and loop tuning procedures.
 The academic objectives of the unit are to (1) understand the measurement principles of various sensors used in an industrial setting; (2) familiarise with ISA standards and to prepare technical drawings; (3) design electronic circuitry for measurement systems; (4) design process systems under economic and safety constraints(5) program PLCs and (6) design loop tuning procedures in industrial control systems

 - 6 points

-- Students are able to (1) demonstrate professional engineering skills and abilities when working in teams; (2) read technical standards; (3) design signal conditioning circuits for process instrumentation and control; (4) analyse various measurement principles; (5) design industrial control systems; and (6) write ladder logic programs for PLCs.
+Students are able to (1) demonstrate professional engineering skills and abilities when working in teams; (2) demonstrate the importance of following international technical standards in relation to accurate technical communication and safety; (3) demonstrate awareness of hazards and analyse risk in relation to economic and safety considerations; (4) design signal conditioning circuits for process instrumentation and control; (5) analyse various measurement principles; (6) design industrial control systems; and (7) write ladder logic programs for PLCs.

-- Typically this unit is assessed in the following ways: (1) class test; (2) laboratory assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) laboratory reports; (2) assignments; and (3) a final examination.
 Further information is available in the unit outline.